 Bacterial components and their effect on energy metabolism in human skeletal muscle cells

 Obesity and type 2 diabetes are associated with changes in gut microbiota and disturbed energy metabolism.
-We hypothesize that there is a crosstalk between gut bacteria and host energy metabolism.
+Is there a crosstalk between gut bacteria and host energy metabolism?

 -